If You Purchased Certain Disposable Contact Lenses for Your Own Use From June 1, 2013 to December 4, 2018, this Litigation and a Class Action Settlement Could Affect Your Rights

 Your other options.

 If you do not want to be legally bound by the ABB Settlement you must exclude yourself by March 10, 2021.
 In addition, consumers who purchased only contact lenses manufactured by B&L have until March 10, 2021 to request exclusion from the Litigation Classes.
 You may object to the ABB Settlement by March 10, 2021.
 The Detailed Notice explains how to exclude yourself or object.
-The Court will hold a Fairness Hearing on July 2, 2021, to consider whether to approve the ABB Settlement.
-Lead Counsel will ask the Court for attorneys' fees of up to one-third (33.3%) of the ABB, B&L, and CVI Settlement Funds, after payment of Court-approved costs and expenses.
+The Court has yet to set a date and time for the fairness hearing on final approval of the settlement and any motions for fees and costs.
+As soon as the Court schedules the fairness hearing, the website will be updated with the date, time, location, and means of attendance.
+At the time of the hearing, Lead Counsel will ask the Court for attorneys' fees of up to one-third (33.3%) of the ABB, B&L, and CVI Settlement Funds, after payment of Court-approved costs and expenses.
 In addition, Lead Counsel will ask the Court for reimbursement of costs and expenses for their work in this Action, and may also seek service awards for the Class Representatives, all subject to the Court's approval.
 You may appear at the hearing, yourself or through an attorney you hire, but you don't have to.
 For more information, call or visit the website.

 www.ContactLensSettlement.com 1-877-253-3649